Black hole: Direct interferometry

 On 12 May 2022, the EHT released the first image of Sagittarius A*, the supermassive black hole at the centre of the Milky Way galaxy.
-The published image displayed the same ring-like structure and circular shadow as seen in the M87* black hole, and the image was created using the same techniques as for the M87 black hole.
-However, the imaging process for Sagittarius A*, which is more than a thousand times smaller and less massive than M87*, was significantly more complex because of the instability of its surroundings.
-The image of Sagittarius A* was also partially blurred by turbulent plasma on the way to the galactic centre, an effect which prevents resolution of the image at longer wavelengths.
+The published image displayed the same ring-like structure and "shadow" seen in the M87* black hole.
+The boundary of the shadow or area of less brightness matches the predicted gravitationally lensed photon orbits.
+The image was created using the same techniques as for the M87 black hole.
+The imaging process for Sagittarius A*, which is more than a thousand times less massive than M87*, was significantly more complex because of the instability of its surroundings.
+The image of Sagittarius A* was partially blurred by turbulent plasma between it and Earth, an effect which prevents resolution of the image at longer wavelengths.

-The brightening of this material in the 'bottom' half of the processed EHT image is thought to be caused by Doppler beaming, whereby material approaching the viewer at relativistic speeds is perceived as brighter than material moving away.
-In the case of a black hole, this phenomenon implies that the visible material is rotating at relativistic speeds (>1,000 km/s), the only speeds at which it is possible to centrifugally balance the immense gravitational attraction of the singularity, and thereby remain in orbit above the event horizon.
-This configuration of bright material implies that the EHT observed M87* from a perspective catching the black hole's accretion disc nearly edge-on, as the whole system rotated clockwise.
-However, the extreme gravitational lensing associated with black holes produces the illusion of a perspective that sees the accretion disc from above.
-In reality, most of the ring in the EHT image was created when the light emitted by the far side of the accretion disc bent around the black hole's gravity well and escaped, meaning that most of the possible perspectives on M87* can see the entire disc, even that directly behind the "shadow".
+The brightening of this material in the bottom half of the processed EHT image is thought to be caused by Doppler beaming, whereby material approaching the viewer at relativistic speeds is perceived as brighter than material moving away.
+In the case of a black hole, this phenomenon implies that the visible material is rotating at relativistic speeds (>1,000 km/s), the only speeds at which it is possible to centrifugally balance the immense gravitational attraction of the black hole, and thereby remain in orbit above the event horizon.
+This configuration of bright material implies that the EHT observed both M87* and its disk rotating clockwise.

 In 2015, the EHT detected magnetic fields just outside the event horizon of Sagittarius A* and even discerned some of their properties.
 The field lines that pass through the accretion disc were a complex mixture of ordered and tangled.
 Theoretical studies of black holes had predicted the existence of magnetic fields.

+In April 2023, an image of the shadow of the Messier 87 black hole and the related high-energy jet, viewed together for the first time, was presented.